bradders76/SimpleThreadManager/README.md

 # Simple Thread Manager

+Please Note this is under development, documentiation needs to be updated!!!

 This project implements a simple thread manager in C++.
 It provides functionality to manage and execute processes concurrently across multiple threads.

 ## Features